VShopApp/docs/docs/Troubleshooting/Access_Denied.md

 ## Check version
-Please check that you have the newest update of V-Shop.
+Please check that you have the newest update of VShop.

 ## Check DNS & VPN settings
 **The following should be disabled:**<br/>